DoNOF/DoNOF-Documentation/docs/input.rst

                       = 1      Output EiHF, Elag

-IMULPOP:             MULLIKEN POPULATION ANALYSIS
+IMULPOP:             Mulliken population analysis

                       = 0      DO NOT DO (DEFAULT)

                       = 1      DO A MULLIKEN POP.
 ANALYSIS

-APSG:                OPEN AN APSG FILE FOR OUTPUT THE COEFFICIENT MATRIX ($VEC-$END) AND THE EXPANSION COEFFICIENTS OF THE APSG GENERATING WAVEFUNCTION.
+APSG:                Open an APSG file for output the coefficient matrix ($VEC-$END) and the expansion coefficients of the APSG generating wavefunction

-                      = F      OUTPUT (DEFAULT)
+                      = F      Output (DEFAULT)

-NTHAPSG:             THRESHOLD FOR APSG EXPANSION COEFFICIENTS THAPSG = 10.0**(-NTHAPSG)
+NTHAPSG:             Threshold for APSG expansion coefficients THAPSG = 10.0**(-NTHAPSG)

                       = 10     (DEFAULT)

-PRINTLAG:            OUTPUT OPTION FOR THE LAGRANGE MULTIPLIERS
+PRINTLAG:            Output option for the lagrange multipliers

-                      = F      NO OUTPUT (DEFAULT)
+                      = F      No output (DEFAULT)

-DIAGLAG:             DIAGONALIZE LAGRANGE MULTIPLIERS PRINT CANONICAL VECTORS and PRINT NEW DIAGONAL ELEMENTS OF 1-RDM
+DIAGLAG:             Diagonalize lagrange multipliers print canonical vectors and print new diagonal elements of 1RDM

                       = F      (DEFAULT)

-IAIMPAC:             WRITE INFORMATION INTO A WFN FILE (UNIT 7) FOR THE AIMPAC PROGRAM
+IAIMPAC:             Write information into a WFN file  (UNIT 7) for the AIMPAC program

-                      = 0      DO NOT DO
+                      = 0      Do not do

-                      = 1      WRITE INTO WFN FILE (DEFAULT)
+                      = 1      Write into a WFN file (DEFAULT)

 IEKT:                Use the EKT (DEFAULT VALUE = 0)